sofakid/Skoarcery/README.md

 Skoar
 =====

-Skoar is a language for coding music.
+Skoar is a language for coding music, combining a grand-staff-like notation with a flexible programming notation.

 # beats and rests